Calabi-Yau Varieties with Fibre Structures: Dimension counting for fibered Calabi-Yau manifolds

 induces $n \leq \deg f_*\omega_{X/\P^1}=2.$ Thus $\dim F=4$ by the definition, and so

 $\#S\ge 3$ is a well-known result since $f$ is nonisotrivial. \end{proof}

-\begin{theorem} Let $f:X\to Y$ be a semistable family of hyperk\"ahler varieties between two non-singular projective varieties with $f:X_0=f^{-1}(Y_0) \to Y_0$ smooth, $S=Y \setminus Y_0$ a reduced normal crossing divisor and $\Delta=f^{*}(S)$ a relative reduced normal crossing divisor in $X.$ Assume that the period map for the VHS $R^2f_*(\Q_{X_0})$ is injective at one point in $Y_0$ and $X$ has a trivial canonical line bundle with $H^0(X,\Omega^2_X)=0.$ Then, the dimension of a general fibre is bounded above by a constant depending on $Y.$ \end{theorem} {\bf Remark.} If $X$ is a projective irreducible sympletic manifold of dimension $2n,$ then by the result of \cite{Matsu} we have $\dim Y=n.$ A very recent result of Todorov-Yau shows that if $X$ is hyperk\"ahler then a general fibre is Lagrangian, and so is an Abelian variety (cf. \cite{TY}).

-We just obtain some necessary conditions for a question asked by N.-C. Leung: {\it Does there exist a Calabi-Yau manifold fibred by Abelian varieties (resp. hyperk\"ahler varieties)? } Furthermore, we guess that the dimension of a general fibre should be bounded above by a constant depending only on $\dim Y.$\\
+\begin{theorem} Let $f:X\to Y$ be a semi-stable family of hyperk\"ahler varieties between two non-singular projective varieties with $f:X_0=f^{-1}(Y_0) \to Y_0$ smooth, $S=Y \setminus Y_0$ a reduced normal crossing divisor and $\Delta=f^{*}(S)$ a relative reduced normal crossing divisor in $X.$ Assume that the period map for the VHS $R^2f_*(\Q_{X_0})$ is injective at one point in $Y_0$ and $X$ has trivial canonical sheaf $\omega_X$ with $H^0(X,\Omega^2_X)=0.$ Then, the dimension of a general fibre is bounded above by a constant depending on $Y.$ \end{theorem} \begin{remark} If a fibration $f: X\to Y$ has $\dim X=2n$ and $X$ is a projective irreducible sympletic manifold, then $\dim Y=n$(cf. \cite{Matsu}).
+Here we obtain some necessary conditions for a question asked by Naichung Conan Leung in CUHK algebraic geometry working seminar : {\it Does there exist a Calabi-Yau manifold fibred by Abelian varieties (resp. hyperk\"ahler varieties)? } \end{remark}